How to file a Home Depot Complaint

 • Home Depot complaint line: 1-800-HOME-DEPOT

 The BBB, or Better Business Bureau, is a non-profit that serves as a middleman between businesses, such as Home Depot, and consumers when there is a conflict that needs resolution.
-Any Home Depot corporate office complaints or general Home Depot complaints are almost always eligible to submit in the Home Depot BBB.
+Any Home Depot corporate office complaints or general Home Depot complaints are almost always eligible to be submitted to the BBB.

 How to submit your complaint against Home Depot